History of Paris: 17th century

 At times, the young Louis XIV was held under virtual house arrest in the Palais-Royal.
-He and his mother were forced to flee the city twice, in 1649 and 1651, to the royal château at Saint-Germain-en-Laye, until the army could retake control of Paris.
+He and his mother were forced to flee the city twice, in 1649 and 1651, until the army could retake control of Paris.
 As a result of the Fronde, Louis XIV had a profound lifelong distrust of Paris.
 He moved his Paris residence from the Palais-Royal to the more secure Louvre and then, in 1671, he moved the royal residence out of the city to Versailles and came into Paris as seldom as possible.

 Despite the distrust of the king, Paris continued to grow and prosper, reaching a population of between 400,000 and 500,000.
 The king named Jean-Baptiste Colbert as his new Superintendent of Buildings, and Colbert began an ambitious building programme to make Paris the successor to ancient Rome.
-To make his intention clear, Louis XIV organised a festival in the carrousel of the Tuileries in January 1661, in which he appeared, on horseback, in the costume of a Roman Emperor, followed by the nobility of Paris.
+To make his intention clear, Louis XIV organised a festival in the carrousel of the Tuileries in January 1661, in which he appeared, on horseback, in the costume of a Roman Emperor.
 Louis XIV completed the Cour carrée of the Louvre and built a majestic row of columns along its east façade (1670).
 Inside the Louvre, his architect Louis Le Vau and his decorator Charles Le Brun created the Gallery of Apollo, the ceiling of which featured an allegoric figure of the young king steering the chariot of the sun across the sky.
 He enlarged the Tuileries Palace with a new north pavilion, and had André Le Nôtre, the royal gardener, remodel the gardens of the Tuileries.

-Across the Seine from the Louvre, Louis XIV built the Collège des Quatre-Nations (College of the Four Nations) (1662–1672), an ensemble of four baroque palaces and a domed church, to house students coming to Paris from four provinces recently attached to France (today it is the Institut de France).
+Across the Seine from the Louvre, Louis XIV built the Collège des Quatre-Nations (1662–1672), an ensemble of four baroque palaces and a domed church, to house students (today it is the Institut de France).
 He built a new hospital for Paris, the Salpêtrière, and, for wounded soldiers, a new hospital complex with two churches: Les Invalides (1674).
 In the centre of Paris, he constructed two monumental new squares, the Place des Victoires (1689) and the Place Vendôme (1698).
 Louis XIV declared that Paris was secure against any attack and no longer needed its walls.
 He demolished the main city walls, creating the space which eventually became the Grands Boulevards.
 To celebrate the destruction of the old walls, he built two small arches of triumph, the Porte Saint-Denis (1672) and the Porte Saint-Martin (1676).

 The cultural life of the city also flourished; the city's future most famous theater, the Comédie Française, was created in 1681 on a former tennis court on the Rue Fossés Saint-Germain-des-Prés.
 The city's first café-restaurant, the Café Procope, was opened in 1686 by the Italian Francesco Procopio dei Coltelli.